Health Lifestyle Social Issues

 iStock.com/sorendls

 Those happy green spears that have such an interesting effect on our pee are pretty clean even when conventionally grown.
 Of the nine pesticides found on asparagus, the really nasty ones appeared on less than 1% of samples tested.
-Any domestic asparagus is a fine choice, although imported varieties may have more pesticide contamination.
+CR rated conventionally grown domestic asparagus as low risk, but you’d fare even better with imported or organic varieties.
 Washing your asparagus with a solution of water and baking soda will help to ensure you get rid of any minor residues.

 Discover The Health Benefits of Asparagus: 6 Reasons It’s Good for You.